RomainSire/Integration-Training/README.md

 # Training for integration
-Integration training : mostly HTML and CSS here.
+Integration training : only HTML and CSS here.

+And may be some JavaScript and/or JQuerry as well.